aaarcher-usgs/Git_Started_Tutorial/README.md

 - Open "programs/roll_call.R"
 - Add your name and GitHub handle to the list
-- Commit the change to save to your local system
+- Commit the change to save to your local system "staging area"
 - Push the change back to GitHub

 ### 2. Unicorn biology